 WhiskyReviews.net is a free service and always will be.
 However, if you would like to support the author you can do so by subscribing for just £1 per month.
 Alternatively, you can make a one-off donation of your choice.
 Thank you for your support.

 A visit to Bunnahabhain

 It was announced earlier this year that Bunnahabhain was to undergo a bit of a restoration project.
-Expected to cost somewhere in the region of £11million, the work will see construction of warehousing, a new visitor centre and a general facelift for the whole site, as well as the development of eight luxury holiday let cottages.
+Expected to cost somewhere in the region of £11million, the construction work will involve new warehousing, a visitor centre and a general facelift for the whole site, as well as the development of eight luxury holiday let cottages.

-Of course any alteration to this equipment could unintentionally result in a change in the spirit and judging from the drams I sampled on the day, that would not do at all.
-The quality of the distilleries output was incredibly high across the whole range and they get bonus points for bottling at 46.3% as standard.
-After much deliberation, I eventually settled on a bottle of their Moine Port Pipe Finish, bottled for the 2017 Feis Ile – the Islay festival of malt and music which takes place each year in May.
+Of course, any alteration to the equipment could result in a change to the spirit and judging from the drams I sampled on the day, that would not do at all.
+The quality of the distillery’s output is incredibly high across the range and they get bonus points for bottling at 46.3% as standard.
+After much deliberation, I eventually settled on a bottle of their Moine Port Pipe Finish, bottled for the 2017 Feis Ile, the Islay Festival of Malt and Music which takes place each year in May.

 Smell: Port (obviously), Berries / Forest Fruits, Oak, Furniture Polish, Fresh Baking and Raspberry Jam.
 Peat Smoke comes to the fore the longer it sits in the glass and a little water brings out some Creamy Malt and Vanilla.

 Taste: Salted Caramel and Orange Cream, Chocolate, Cranberry and Blueberry, Touch of Pepper and, like the nose, the Smoke seems to assert itself over time.